 Direct causes of death usually have less of an impact.
 Some native people eat bats as part of their traditional diet.
 With a stable human population, this is usually sustainable, but with modern influences on health, many populations of people are rising dramatically and the bats cannot cope with the greatly increased level of killing.

 Natural predators of bats are few.
 Among the birds, there are some raptors that specialize in catching bats emerging at dusk and some opportunistic owls too.
-The bat falcon, Falco rufigularis, of the New World and the bat hawk, Machaerhampus alcinus, which occurs from Africa right across to New Guinea, wait outside cave roosts at dusk.
+The bat falcon, Falco rufigularis, and the bat hawk, Machaerhampus alcinus, which occurs from Africa right across to New Guinea, wait outside cave roosts at dusk.
 Their agile flight enables them to catch emerging bats.
 Also waiting may be owls, but these are mostly more adept at catching ground mammals and insects flying more slowly and straighter than the bats.

 Domestic cats can hear the high-frequency calls of bats and may lie in wait on a high roof for the bats to follow their usual flight path, then snatch them out of the air.
 Some snakes will lie in wait in the cave entrance and reach out to grab a passing meal.
 Locally, such predation can be devastating, as on the Pacific island of Guam, where the introduced brown tree snake, Boiga irregularis, has decimated bat populations.